 In earlier days of the smartphone, looking back at the first iPhone and Android phones, software was simple.
-It was clunky yet straight forward, without automation whatsoever.
+It was clunky yet straightforward, without automation whatsoever.
 I remember trip-logging from back then.
-You sit in the car, open the app, enter your start location, enable GPS, and hope that you remembered to stop the tracking at end of trip to not kill the battery.
+You sit in the car, open the app, enter your start location, enable GPS, and hope that you remembered to stop the tracking at the end of a trip to not kill the battery.

-Five minutes later you could actually start to drive and you needed to keep the phone active the whole time with some apps.
-Arriving at the destination, you went into the app again, to type in an address.
+Five minutes later you could actually start to drive, and you needed to keep the phone active the whole time with some apps.
+Arriving at the destination, you went into the app again to type in an address.
 Sometimes it simply crashed when saving the logged ride.
-Worse when you had many trips or needed to switch phones the data wasn’t backed up in the cloud.
-Utter frustration; leading back to traditional means of pen and paper tracking.
-Since then some ODB dongle app solutions have arrived but they all require a paid subscription and require you install hardware in each car you drive.
+Worse, when you had many trips or needed to switch phones, the data wasn’t backed up in the cloud—utter frustration, leading back to traditional means of pen and paper tracking.
+Since then, some ODB dongle app solutions have arrived, but they all require a paid subscription and require you to install hardware in each car you drive.

 What MileCatcher does